arm-developer-tools/windowsperf/wperf/README.md

 # Build wperf CLI

+- Build WindowsPerf Visual Studio Solution with `Debug|ARM64` or `Release|ARM64` configuration or
-You can build `wperf` project from the command line:
+- you can build `wperf` project directly from the command line with:

 ```
 > devenv windowsperf.sln /Rebuild "Debug|ARM64" /Project wperf\wperf.vcxproj